 “In the morning, O LORD, you hear my voice; in the morning I lay my requests before you and wait in expectation.”
 Psalm 5:3 NIV

-I am honored to partner with many Christian publications; this this article is also featured in the Secret Place magazine.
+I am honored to partner with various Christian publications; this this article is featured as today’s devotion on CBN.com and has also been published in the Secret Place magazine.